daveonebillion/djw_hst_tools/README.md

 ## cos_fits_to_dat

-"""
-Extracts COS spectra from xldsum.fits files and saves it as an ascii .dat file with columns wavelength, flux, error, dq
+Extracts COS spectra from x1dsum.fits files and saves it as an ascii .dat file with columns wavelength, flux, error, dq

 ```python